Future-Jim/thrive-take-home/README.md

 ## Deploying Infrastructure and Add-Ons
 1. Push all files changed in the above steps
+2. Ensure no other instances of this job are running (i.e. the plan)
-2. In the Github Actions UI, Manually trigger github action "Deploy Infra and Add-Ons".
-Actions -> Deploy Infra and Add-Ons -> Run Workflow
+3. In the Github Actions UI, Manually trigger github action "Deploy Infra and Add-Ons".
+Actions -> Deploy Infra and Add-Ons -> Run Workflow for dev
    - This might need to be run twice :( (TBD)
   - Upon successful completion, you should be able to login to argocd via the steps outlined below in "To access ArgoCD UI"